darmuh/TerminalStuff/README.md

  - Custom keywords for commands
  - Control terminal via chat, believe this has already been done by another mod

-## [2.0.1] **CURENT VERSION**
+## [2.0.2] **CURENT VERSION**

  ### Fixed
+ - heal/healme: Fixed typo in command causing heal function to not properly heal.
+ - door: Fixed door command not opening the door for non-host players.

+ ### Known issues/bugs
+ - Lever sometimes requires two pulls.
+ - (lever) Now i'm thinking it might have to do with the fact that after picking a moon there is a delay loading the level for it...
+ - (fcolor) Flashlight colors are only client side.
+I want to try to fix this but will make my attempt after this hotfix.

+## [2.0.1]

+ ### Fixed
  - devtest: Removed my devtest command from active released patch.
 Luckily was linked to door command in 2.0.0 so no real damage could be done.
  - fcolor: Fixed missing null check handling case where player has never held a flashlight.
  - (fcolor) Also fixed flashlight colors not updating for your specific flashlight, was originally just looking for ANY flashlight.
  - config: Updated config description for enemyScanCost to actively reflect that it is for the "bioscan" command to avoid confusion.

- ### Known issues/bugs
- - Lever seems to require two pulls from terminal sometimes.
- - (lever) Only way I can recreate this is immediately leaving the terminal as soon as I confirm.
- - (fcolor) Flashlight colors are only client side.
-I want to try to fix this but will make my attempt after this hotfix.

 ## [2.0.0]